Create an online store: Is Mozello the best shopify alternative for small businesses

 The lingua franca of the Ecommerce world has become English, but only 18% of the world speaks English.
 For the rest of the world, it's reasonable to prefer to shop in your native language.
 What's more – offering your store's content in people's own languages opens you up to that much more business.
 In short – if you can offer your store in multiple languages, then you stand to gain a lot in potential sales.

-What sets Mozello apart from Shopify and other ecommerce platforms is that Mozello offers multilingual stores by default.
+What sets Mozello apart from other ecommerce platforms and why it can be a great Shopify alternative is that Mozello offers multilingual websites by default.

 Shopify has a plethora of localization apps that can be installed, but these incur additional steps (and probably additional costs).